 Here are ten other common mistakes that employers often make and how to avoid them:

 1. You are fishing in the wrong pond

-An ad on a recruitment website, on Gumtree or on Twitter can certainly attract plenty of applicants.
+An ad on a recruitment website, such as Indeed or Monster, on Gumtree or on Twitter can certainly attract plenty of applicants.
 But casting your net too widely makes the whole process much more laborious.
 What's more, you are only really targeting people who are actively looking for a job.
 In fact, your best bet may be someone who is happily employed but who could be persuaded to move on for the right opportunity.

 Best approach: Actively seek referrals from your network of contacts and target your ads at special interest groups on sites such as LinkedIn.